Stephen H. Weiss Presidential Fellow

 Development and Evolution (BioMG4610)

 I also participate in, and sometimes co-organize, several team-taught courses in Genetics, Genomics & Development or in Biochemistry, Molecular and Cell Biology, and guest-lecture in several other courses each year.
 I enjoy co-teaching in courses at the intersection between fields, and playing a central role in the redesign of Cornell's biology major curriculum.

 I consider individualized one-on-one teaching/mentoring in the laboratory to be as important as my classroom teaching.
 My lab includes undergraduate and graduate students, postdoctoral fellows, and staff; ~10-15 researchers in total.
 As their mentor I work to be a supportive, informed, and enthusiastic guide and collaborator, as we together come up with interesting questions and craft ways to address those, critique results, and work on skills like scientific presentations, etc.

 Awards and Honors

 - Goldwin Smith Professor of Molecular Biology & Genetics (2013) Cornell University

-- Kendall S. Carpenter Memorial Award (2012) Cornell University
+- Kendall S. Carpenter Memorial Award for Distinguished Advising (2012) Cornell University